ddmitov/perl-executing-browser/README.md

 * Perl, Python or PHP desktop applications with HTML4/5 & CSS2/3 GUI;
 * Web clients with enhanced scripting capabilities based on Perl, Python, PHP & JavaScript;
-* (Limited) GUI for the Perl debugger.
+* GUI for the Perl debugger.

 ## Compile-time Requirements

 Compiled and tested successfully using:
 * Qt Creator 2.5.0 and Qt 4.8.2 on 32-bit Debian Linux
-(main development and testing platform),
+(main development and testing platform - Dimitar D. Mitov),
 * Qt Creator 2.8.1 and Qt 5.1.1 on 32-bit Debian Linux,
 * Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Debian Linux,
 * Qt Creator 3.0.0 and Qt 5.2.0 on 32-bit Windows XP,
-* Qt Creator 3.0.1 and Qt 5.2.1 on 64-bit OS X 10.9.1, i5.
+* Qt Creator 3.0.1 and Qt 5.2.1 on 64-bit OS X 10.9.1, i5
+(main development and testing platform - Valcho Nedelchev),
 Qt Creator, Qt headers and GCC compiler from any standard Qt4 or Qt5 development bundle are the only compile-time requirements of the project.

 ## Runtime Requirements